 Suppliers can inform customers that their product has been evaluated and that the content is posted on the ECRI website.
 Suppliers may mention the title and date of the posting, and provide a link (note: access is available only to members of certain ECRI programs).

-Prohibited use: Suppliers or their representatives may not selectively quote from Health Devices content when communicating with customers.
+Prohibited use: Suppliers or their representatives may not selectively quote from Device Evaluation content when communicating with customers.
 Suppliers also may not make any statements that imply that ECRI endorses their product or that a special or preferential arrangement exists.

 Suppliers may not quote from, paraphrase, or reproduce ECRI's findings, logos, taglines, or banners in advertisements or in promotional or marketing literature, without prior written approval of ECRI.

 - Medical device technologies are selected based on input from ECRI's experts, who track industry developments and routinely respond to members' requests for technology advice.
 The products we evaluate include mature and new technologies.

 - Once the medical device technology is chosen, a project engineer is assigned, who refines the scope of the study and develops a set of criteria.
 The scope and criteria are reviewed and fine-tuned with experts at ECRI.